zgompert/ChumashWGSmapping/README.md

 ```
 This was summarized with [summarizeGwa.R](summarizeGwa.R).

 Next, I ran the BSLMM with the subset version.
+I ran 60 chains total.

 ```bash
 #!/bin/bash